RamanLab/FastSL/README.md

 ## Maintainers & contact

-Fast-SL is maintained by members of the [RBCDSAI Lab, IIT Madras](https://rbcdsai.iitm.ac.in/).
+Fast-SL is maintained by members of the [Raman Lab, IIT Madras](https://ramanlab.github.io/).
 For questions or contributions, please open an issue or email the corresponding authors listed in the publication.

 ## Acknowledgements

-Fast-SL development was supported by:

 - High Performance Computing Environment, P G Senapathy Centre for Computing Resources, IIT Madras.
 - Grant BT/PR4949/BRB/10/1048/2012 from the [Department of Biotechnology, Government of India](https://www.dbtindia.nic.in/).